NielsCodes/hackdays2025/submissions/mosa-cloud/README.md

 - Customizable and personalized hub as entrypoint into the suite
 - Summarize important missed conversations from Matrix
 - Summarize updates other people made on your Docs documents
+- Summarize meeting, including visual content
 - Extract action points from Meet summaries
+- Keep an event stream of all important database events to base other actions on
+- List recently created Docs and Drive files

 ## Challenges Overcome